 We report Segment Adjusted EBITDA as a measure of segment performance.
-We define Segment Adjusted EBITDA as earnings before interest, taxes, depreciation, amortization and other non-cash items, such as non-cash compensation expense, gains and losses on disposals of assets, the allowance for equity funds used during construction, unrealized gains and losses on commodity risk management activities, non-cash impairment charges, loss on extinguishment of debt, gain on deconsolidation and other non-operating income or expense items.
+We define Segment Adjusted EBITDA as earnings before interest, taxes, depreciation, amortization and other non-cash items, such as non-cash compensation expense, gains and losses on disposals of assets, the allowance for equity funds used during construction, unrealized gains and losses on commodity risk management activities, non-cash impairment charges, loss on extinguishment of debt, gain on deconsolidation and other nonoperating income or expense items.
 Unrealized gains and losses on commodity risk management activities includes unrealized gains and losses on commodity derivatives and inventory fair value adjustments (excluding lower of cost or market adjustments).
 Adjusted EBITDA reflects amounts for unconsolidated affiliates based on the Partnership's proportionate ownership and amounts for less than wholly owned subsidiaries based on 100% of the subsidiaries' results of operations.
-Previously, amounts for less than wholly owned subsidiaries based on the Partnership's proportionate ownership and amounts attributable to noncontrolling interests.
+Previously, amounts for less than wholly owned subsidiaries were reflected in Segment Adjusted EBITDA based on the Partnership's proportionate ownership, such that the measure was reduced for amounts attributable to noncontrolling interests.
 During the three months ended December 31, 2012, management changed its definition of Segment Adjusted EBITDA to reflect amounts for less than wholly owned subsidiaries based on 100% of the subsidiaries' results of operations.
-Management believes that the revised segment performance measure more closely reflects the presentation of less than wholly owned subsidiaries based on 100% of the subsidiaries' results of operations.
-Management believes that the revised segments.
+Management believes that the revised segment performance measure more closely reflects the presentation of less than wholly owned subsidiaries within the Partnership's consolidated financial statements.
 For periods prior to the three months ended December 31, 2012, only the NGL transportation and services segment included a less than wholly owned subsidiary.
 Based on this change in our definition of Segment Adjusted EBITDA, we have recast the presentation of our segment results for 2011 to be consistent with the current year presentation.
-This change did not impact 2010, because the noncontrolling interest did not exist prior t
+This change did not impact 2010, because the noncontrolling interest did not exist prior to the LDH Acquisition and formation of Lone Star.